 Storz british standard piping hydrant outlet

-For newly installed or modified systems (i.e. applicable Building Code Australia is post 2022), fire hydrant valve outlets should comprise an AS 2419.4 Storz hose connection.
+For newly installed or modified systems (i.e. the applicable Building Code Australia is post 2022), fire hydrant valve outlets should comprise an AS 2419.4 Storz hose connection.

 Do I need to upgrade my hose connections?